BR0kEN-/cikit/docs/project/mysql-import-strategies/README.md

 ### Default

-The default strategy helps you to fetch the database via SSH.
+The default strategy helps you to fetch a database via SSH.

 ```yaml
 databases: